graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

     Client->>Gateway: Query with JWT
     Gateway->>Auth: Validate JWT
     Auth-->>Gateway: User + Scopes

+    Note over Gateway: Check @authenticated & @requiresScopes alt Authorization Failed
+        Gateway-->>Client: Authorization Error (401/403)
+    else Authorization Passed
-    Gateway->>Users: Query user.email (@authenticated)
+        Gateway->>Users: Query user.email (authorized)
-    Gateway->>Posts: Query posts (@requiresScopes: editor)
+        Gateway->>Posts: Query posts (authorized)
-    Users-->>Gateway: Email (if authenticated)
+        Users-->>Gateway: Email data
-    Posts-->>Gateway: Posts (if has editor scope)
+        Posts-->>Gateway: Posts data
         Gateway-->>Client: Combined Response
+    end
 ```

 <!--
-- This is how the security flow works in our implementation
-- JWT validation happens at the gateway level first
+- This diagram shows the critical security feature: early authorization blocking at the gateway level
-- The directives enforce field-level authorization rules
-- We'll show two approaches: forwarding JWT payload directly to subgraphs, and extracting user ID to propagate as headers
+- The gateway validates the JWT first to extract user identity and scopes
+- Then it checks all @authenticated and @requiresScopes directives in the query plan
+- If any field requires authentication or scopes the user doesn't have, the gateway immediately returns an authorization error
+- The subgraphs never receive unauthorized requests - this protects your backend services from unnecessary load
-- Each service enforces its own authorization rules but the gateway handles the restrictions
+- Only when all authorization checks pass does the gateway make requests to the subgraphs
-- Important note: if the JWT doesn't have the necessary permissions defined by the directives, the request won't even reach the users or posts services - the gateway blocks it early
-- We'll demonstrate this with both authenticated fields and scope-based mutations
+- This approach is much more efficient and secure than letting unauthorized requests reach your services
+- It also provides consistent error messages and prevents information leakage about your internal service architecture
+- The HMAC signatures we'll add later provide an additional layer ensuring only the gateway can communicate with subgraphs
 -->

 ---